hubmapconsortium/ingest-validation-tools/tests/README.md

 ### Testing online

+As a default behavior, testing (e.g. via GitHub action or by running `./test.sh`) does not hit the [CEDAR Metadata Center Spreadsheet Validator](https://metadatacenter.github.io/spreadsheet-validator-docs/api-reference/) or [assayclassifier](https://github.com/hubmapconsortium/ingest-api/tree/main/src/routes/assayclassifier) endpoint, nor does it perform any URL checking.

-Run the following:
+To test with API checks, run the following:

 ```
 ./test.sh -o <globus_token>
 ```

 This will run tests with API calls but will not update any files.
+To automatically update example files, see [Updating examples](#updating-examples) below.

 Additional flags are available to restrict to specific examples/Python tests, skip linting/formatting, and/or run the plugin tests that require the presence of `ingest-validation-tests`.
 Run this for help:

 ```
 ./test.sh --help